 Freedom of Speech and Response to Reports of Bias

-In responding to reports of bias, UTS will not violate the First Amendment rights of students, faculty, or staff.
+In responding to reports of bias, UT Southern will not violate the First Amendment rights of students, faculty, or staff.

 Even when an incident of bias occurs, disciplinary or corrective action may not be taken toward the offender if it is determined that the act of bias was a protected exercise of their freedom of expression.